Configuring Your Values to Deploy Dremio to Kubernetes

 Dremio Platform Images

 The Dremio platform requires 18 images when running fully featured.
 All images are published by Dremio to our Quay and are listed below.
-If you want to use a private mirror of our repository, add the snippets bellow to values-overrides.yaml to repoint to your own.
+If you want to use a private mirror of our repository, add the snippets below to values-overrides.yaml to repoint to your own.

 Dremio Platform Images

 If creating a private mirror, use the same repository names and tags from Dremio's Quay.io.
+This is important for supportability.

 dremio: